THIS POST IS SPONSORED BY GENERAL MILLS BUT THE CONTENT AND OPINIONS EXPRESSED ARE MY OWN.

 I’m sure you read this in a baby book somewhere, but the advice still applies.
 Just because they didn’t try squash the first 5 times doesn’t mean they will never try it.
 Keep introducing it mama!

 Cutting sandwiches into your child’s name, or favorite character can be a lifesaver!
-This can also be a pain when you are in a rush and can’t find the character they want.
+This also allows you to incorporate education into their food.

 We like to make words and numbers with Cheerios.
 Since my children are two and four, they are very interested in numbers and words.
 They get so tickled when they see their names spelled out in cereal!